 One of the easiest ways to get started is by checking a scholarship search engine.
-These online databases have information about scholarships and grants that are available for graduate students.
+These online databases have information about scholarships that are available for graduate students.
 You can try one or two from the following list:

-- Sallie Mae: Do you ever wish that someone else would sift through all the available scholarships and then tell you what you qualify for?
+- Sallie Mae: Do you ever wish that someone else would sift through all the available scholarships, and then tell you what you qualify for?
 If so, Sallie Mae has you covered with their Graduate School Scholarship Search.
 You’ll start by registering online and creating your user profile where you talk about your skills and field of study.
 From there, you’ll receive alerts whenever scholarships matching your criteria become available.

-- Unigo: Unigo is designed for high school seniors, college students, and graduate students.
+- Unigo: Unigo is designed for high school seniors, college students, and graduate school students.
 It has many free resources as well as an online searchable scholarship database.
 Plus, Unigo awards its own $10,000 scholarship every year and has awarded $500,000 in scholarships to date.